wilblack/lilybot/README.md

 ```

-Now we should be able to  start the camera
+Now we should be able to  start the camera.
+The code below will start
+the camera and a webserver on port 8080 that will stream the video.
+To see run the code and open a browser and point it at `http://RASPBERRYPI_IP:8080`

 ```
 mkdir /tmp/stream